Table of Contents

 Why Does My Comforter Make Me Sweat?
 The Real Microclimate Reason

-It’s not your room.
+It’s not your thermostat.

 It’s not always your body.

 It’s the sleep microclimate — the thin layer of air trapped between your skin, your sheets, and your comforter.
-And your comforter plays the biggest role in controlling whether that environment stays balanced… or turns hot, humid, and sweaty.
+And your comforter plays the biggest role in determining whether that environment stays balanced… or turns hot, humid, and sweaty.

 The short answer (read this first)